govuk-one-login/mobile-id-check-async/helper-scripts/README.md

 ### What it does

 Takes in secret and salt values, and uses them to return a hashed secret as a hexadecimal string.
+This is then used as the client secret in the client registry.

 ### How to use it